 Every now and then we get queries about nationality criteria.
 What nation can you sail for?
 What do you do if you want to swap nationality and have already competed at the Olympics?
 If you are competing at a 470 Championship, the International 470 Class Association requires approval of the National Class Association of the country the competitor wishes to represent, as set out in the 470 Championship Manual:

-"1.6 - To be eligible, competitors shall comply with the eligibility rules of the ISAF Regulation 19.
+"1.6 - To be eligible, competitors shall comply with the eligibility rules of WS Regulation 19.
 In addition, each crew member of a competing boat shall be national or ordinarily resident of the nation where the National Authority the crew intends to represent is established.
-Only crews in good standing with the International 470 Class Association can participate.
+This requirement does not apply to the Masters Cup, where crews of mixed nationality may participate upon approval of the Management Committee/ Only crews in good standing with the International 470 Class Association can participate.
 For the World Championships and the Continental and zone Championships, each crew member, and for the Junior Championships and the Master’s Cups, at least one member of each crew, shall be member of a National 470 Class Association, affiliated to the National Authority, or of the International 470 Class Association where there is no National Association in the concerned country.
 Boats shall comply with the Class Rules and have a valid measurement form.
 The Management Committee is the entity in charge of taking final decisions about eligibility of crews and boats."

-However, for ISAF Championships and the Olympic Games, the nationality requirements are set out by ISAF and the International Olympic Committee respectively, and are detailed in the ISAF Regulations, specifically Regulation 17.5.
+However, for WS Championships and the Olympic Games, the nationality requirements are set out by WS and the International Olympic Committee respectively, and are detailed in the WS Regulations, specifically Regulation 17.5.